 Children are welcome and it's a great place for them: the shallow pebbly beach on the doorstep is ideal for youngsters and they will love the tortoises and peacocks on land.
 As the island is car-free, they can run around and explore freely.
 It's great for extended family breaks, too.

 Children (4-12 years), Teens (over 12)

-Book Villa Giorgia if you're coming on a group family break - it sleeps up to 14 in 5 double bedrooms.
-Villas have basic kitchenettes and sleep 4-6, and Bungalows sleep a maximum of 4 (that's with the children on a sofabed in the lounge).
-White Villa is not suitable for children under 12.
-We recommend Orange Villa, Blue Bungalow, Yellow Bungalow, Pink Bungalow or Violet Bungalow for families with toddlers.
+If you're travelling on a group family break opt for the bungalows or villas located next to each other.
+Villas have basic kitchenettes and sleep 4-6, and Bungalows sleep a maximum of 4 (that's with children on an extra bed in the lounge).
+White Villa is not suitable for children under 12 since it's a split-level villa with an open staircase.
+We recommend Yellow Bungalow, Pink Bungalow and Violet Bungalow for families with toddlers.